gi-ev/LNI-proceedings/README.md

 1. Copy the author information from each `paper.tex` into `proceedings.tex`:
    * Open a [git bash](https://git-for-windows.github.io/)
    * cd into `papers`
-   * During fixup phase, run `/c/Python27/python ../addAuthTi.py ../proceedings.template.tex ../proceedings.tex */paper.tex`.
+   * During fixup phase, run (on linux, because of expansion) `python ../addAuthTi.py ../proceedings.template.tex ../proceedings.tex */paper.tex`.
-     The proceedings.tex created by this script uses build ids as workshop titles which makes it easier to identify the specific papers causing issues.
+     The `proceedings.tex` created by this script uses build ids as workshop titles which makes it easier to identify the specific papers causing issues.
    * To override the extraction of author and title for a specific paper, just put a the desired `\addpaper` statement into the `paper.tex` of that paper.
      Prefix it with `%` to ensure the normal latex run on that paper does not cause issues.
    * For final proceedings, fill the workshop table in `addAuthTiProduction.py` and run `python ../addAuthTiProduction.py ../proceedings.template.tex ../proceedings.tex */paper.tex`.